michael-0brien/cryojax/README.md

 import cryojax.simulator as cxs from cryojax.io import read_array_from_mrc

-# Instantiate the scattering potential from a voxel grid.
+# Instantiate the voxel grid representation of a structure.
 See the documentation
 # for how to generate voxel grids from a PDB
-filename = "example_scattering_potential.mrc"
+filename = "example_volume.mrc"
 real_voxel_grid, voxel_size = read_array_from_mrc(filename, loads_spacing=True)
-potential = cxs.FourierVoxelGridPotential.from_real_voxel_grid(real_voxel_grid, voxel_size)
+structure = cxs.FourierVoxelGridStructure.from_real_voxel_grid(real_voxel_grid, voxel_size)
 # The pose.
 Angles are given in degrees.
 pose = cxs.EulerAnglePose(
     offset_x_in_angstroms=5.0,